• Posts by Sarvenaz ("Nazy") J. Fahimi

 Partner

-Sarvenaz ("Nazy") Fahimi is a partner practicing in several areas of litigation, with a focus on high profile cases of fraud, cases involving the Federal and California False Claims Acts, and representing businesses in commercial ...
+Sarvenaz (Nazy) Fahimi is a partner practicing in several areas of litigation, with a focus on high profile cases of fraud, cases involving qui tam Relators in False Claims Act cases in federal and state courts, and cases ...

 Taxpayer money is seemingly everywhere.
 Sadly, where money goes, bad actors often follow, trying to game the system to pursue unjust profits at the expense of law-abiding citizens.
 Luckily, there are also people committed to doing the right thing.
 Whistleblower rewards are available as a tool against those who systematically try to make away with tax dollars.